What are the restricted and prohibited trading strategies at Pivex Funded?

-At Pivex, we focus on consistent performance, responsible risk management, and sustainable trading.
+At Pivex Funded, we focus on consistent performance, responsible risk management, and sustainable trading.
 To ensure fair trading practices, some strategies are not permitted as they expose traders to unnecessary risks or do not align with the skill-based trading that we encourage.

 Below is a detailed explanation of these restricted and prohibited strategies, including definitions, examples, and the reasons behind these restrictions.